Body left to rot in funeral home 3 years leads to charges

 COLUMBIA, S.C.
-(AP) — Two funeral home workers have been charged with desecration of human remains after authorities say they left a body to rot in an unrefrigerated room for nearly three years in South Carolina.
+(AP) — Two funeral home workers have been charged with desecration of human remains after authorities say they left a body to rot in an unrefrigerated room surrounded by air-fresheners for nearly three years in South Carolina.

-A grand jury Friday indicted Lawrence Robert Meadows and Roderick Mitchell Cummings.
+Lawrence Robert Meadows and Roderick Mitchell Cummings, both 40, were indicted Friday by a state grand jury.
+A conviction on the charge carries a sentence of one to 10 years in prison.

-Authorities say they were supposed to cremate 63-year-old Mary Alice Pitts Moore after her funeral in March 2015, but instead left her remains in a locked room under blankets, surrounded by air fresheners.
+They were supposed to cremate 63-year-old Mary Alice Pitts Moore after her funeral in Greenwood in March 2015, but instead left her remains in a locked room under blankets and “surrounded by fragrant items,” and even moved her body from one funeral home to another 65 miles (105 kilometers) away, according to a lawsuit filed by Moore’s family.

-The coroner says Moore’s body was so badly decomposed when found in February at First Family Funeral Home in Spartanburg it took two weeks to identify.
+Moore’s remains were so badly decomposed when found in February at First Family Funeral Home in Spartanburg it took two weeks of reviewing medical records to confirm her identity, Spartanburg County Coroner Rusty Clevenger said.

 Most Read Nation & World Stories